-This time of year, motivation to get outside and stay active often goes in the direction of winter temperatures.
-Namely, down.
-We're fortunate here in Vermont to have a tight community of adventurous outdoorsy folks, who don't see winter as an obstacle, instead as an opportunity.
+With cold weather outside, it can be difficult to find the motivation to get outside and stay active.
+We’re fortunate here in Vermont to have a tight community of adventurous outdoorsy people who don’t see winter as an obstacle, instead it’s an opportunity.
 We reached out to three Vermonters across a variety of sports to see what gets them going.

 If you’ve ever nearly extracted a tooth with a frozen bar or gone to drink only to discover it’s a block of ice, then this is something you’ll appreciate.
 Winter Nutrition is a topic on the tip of the tongue among this intrepid crew.
 “To help stay fueled in the cold of winter, choose calories that aren’t prone to freezing and keep your liquids protected” suggests Aliza Lapierre, a professional ultra-runner and Vermont native.
 She then jumps straight to the point, “Fueling in the winter, I rely a lot on maple syrup or UnTapped stroopwafels because they just don’t freeze and the consistency remains constant.
 I can easily get an UnTapped packet open without taking off my mittens, which is key when it’s really cold.”